-I’ve been on a Heath Bar kick which meant this recipe needed a revival.
+I’ve been on a Heath Bar kick which meant this recipe for Double Chocolate Toffee Cookies needed a revival.
 It’s a fairly old one, and I kind of forgot about it over the years even though I really liked it back in the day.
 This is yet another batch of cookies which I plan on wrapping and freezing for a big event next week.

-The recipe calls for a half pound of chocolate, but you can definitely get away with using chocolate chip if you use a good brand.
+Chocolate: The recipe calls for a half pound of chocolate, but you can definitely get away with using chocolate chips if you use a good brand.
 The bittersweet Ghirardelli chips work really well and aren’t overly sweet.

 Double Chocolate Toffee Cookies